slouc/slouc.github.io/_posts/2022-11-02-Monads-as-applicatives.md

 title: Monads as applicative functors
 ---

+(If you're not into functional programming, this article might not make much sense)

 Applicative functor (or just "applicative" in short) is a more general abstraction than a monad.
 In other words, monad is an applicative with extra functionality, and therefore a more specialised and stronger abstraction.